Financial Mathematics BSc (Hons) – 2023 entry

 - Credit Risk Analyst, Lloyds Banking Group

-As well as being designed to meet the needs of future employers, our degree programmes will also give you a solid foundation from which to pursue further study in mathematics or scientific research.
+As well as being designed to meet the needs of future employers, our degree gives you a solid foundation to pursue further study in mathematics or scientific research.

 Around a quarter of our recent graduates have gone into postgraduate education, either to obtain a teaching qualification or to study for a higher degree, such as an MSc or PhD.